WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 The "automated" mode is designed for bulk processing files.
 In these functions, input/output is handled using your filepath dictionary.
 The functions loop over the files in the input folder, apply the filters, and write the filtered files to the output folder.
 Notable functions for this workflow includes:
 - `notch_filter_signals`
 - `bandpass_filter_signals`
+- `rectify_signals`
+- `screen_artefact_signals`
+- `fill_missing_signals`
-- `smooth_filter_signals`
+- `smooth_signals`

 The "manual" mode is designed for processing individual files.
 In these functions, input/output is handled by passing and recieving a dataframe.
 Notable functions include:
 - `apply_notch_filters`
 - `apply_bandpass_filter`
+- `apply_rectify`
+- `apply_screen_artefacts`
+- `apply_fill_missing`
 - `apply_rms_smooth`

 For more information, see the documentation for the [access_files module](./access-files.md).

 ### `preprocess_signals` Module

 This module contains the functions used for preprocessing and cleaning sEMG signals before extracting features.
-The preprocessing stage is broken into 3 parts: notch filtering, bandpass filtering, and smoothing.
+The preprocessing stage is broken into 6 stages: notch filtering, bandpass filtering, full wave rectifier, artefact screening, filling missing data and smoothing.

 #### `notch_filter_signals`